About Creative Education Foundation

 - Seeking both organizational growth and organizational stability requires fiscal responsibility, efficiency, effective resource management, and teamwork.

-Jamie is the Office Manager at the CEF office in Scituate, MA.
+Jamie is the Office Manager and Bookkeeper at the CEF office in Scituate, MA.
 Her career prior to CEF has been doing bookkeeping for local businesses.
 Jamie and her husband have two children and live in Marshfield, MA.
 She is also an avid runner and has completed several marathons, including the Boston Marathon in 2008 and 2015.

 Manager of Education and Events